ayushkothari/EqualWeightedIndex/README.md

 ### Assumption
 Assume that all stocks that historically fell within the top 100 by market cap are also part of the S&P 500 today.
+Using Outstanding shares as total shares data was not available

 ### Run the Script